 What Is Considered A Low, Mid And High Handicap...
 And Where Do You Fit?

-Since the launch of the World Handicap System in January 2020, a golfer's handicap index has been automatically calculated by taking their eight best score differentials from their most recent 20 rounds.
+Since the launch of the World Handicap System in January 2020, a golfer's handicap index has been automatically calculated by taking their eight best score differentials from their most recent 20 rounds of golf.

-A player's handicap is not designed to reflect their average score; instead it's how they're likely to play on a course of average difficulty.
+A player's handicap is not designed to reflect their average score; instead, it's how they are likely to play on a golf course of average difficulty.

-A golfer with a handicap of 1-9 is considered to have a low handicap, a golfer with a handicap of 10-19 is generally thought to be a mid handicapper and a higher-handicap golfer is 20 and above.
+A golfer with a handicap of 1-9 (a single figure player) is considered to have a low handicap; a golfer with a handicap of 10-19 is generally thought to be a mid handicapper, and a golfer with a handicap of 20 and above is seen as a high handicap player.

-For many, the quest to be a 'single-figure golfer' is one of the biggest goals for the amateur player.
-This has obviously become easier in recent years with the option to put in scores from general play as well as how the current system operates, but it remains a highly impressive achievement.
+The quest to become a single figure player is one of the biggest goals for the amateur player, something which has become easier in recent years with the option to put in scores from general play as well as how the current system operates.

 A recent report by the USGA showed that the average handicap index for a male is 14.2 and 28.7 for female.

-Digging a little deeper into the report, it shows what handicap index the golfers (in the United States) are playing off:
+Digging a little deeper into the report, it shows what handicap index the golfers (in the US) are playing off:

 Male